lunar010/EclipseBETA/README.md

 ### 😄 Welcome to Syuu's Github!
   - Fun Fact About Me

-    - Now im on github! im just tired to register github account.. 😄
+    - Now im on github!
     - Currently im working about minecraft server!

 ### 🔭 About Me